 I’m told in the Greek language there are several words for love.
 That unlike English—a language with such limitations that the same word a man uses to describe his deepest feelings towards his lady, he awkwardly uses towards his mother, brother, father, friends, dog, and, Saturday morning coffee and donut—Greek affords words that hone in on such sentiments more specifically, truthfully, and, in essence, comfortably.

-Nevertheless, I wonder if the Greek language has a word that pertinently describe the fondness between two grown men, who, although knew each other well, never met in person.
+Nevertheless, I wonder if the Greek language has a word that pertinently describes the fondness between two grown men, who, although knew each other well, never met in person.
 If so I would unreservedly use it towards my good mate Brady Thomas from Hamilton, Alabama.

-As for our original point of contact, the writing, I sent him the first three chapters of my book, towards which he felt such enthusiasm that he came back to me stating that he didn’t want to be my mere editor, but my agent with mind to take the manuscript to as wide an audience as possible.
+As for our original point of contact, the writing, I sent him the first three chapters of my book, towards which he felt such enthusiasm he came back to me stating that he didn’t want to be my mere editor, but my agent with mind to take the manuscript to as wide an audience as possible.

 I hung up the phone and cried over the loss of a man who although I never met in person, I connected with in a way that I know was real and precious.
 Along with the loss, I’m still wondering if even a language as sophisticated as Greek has a word that aptly embodies the “love” between two male friends-to-be.

-Wherever you are now mate, know that your impact on me was such that I didn’t need to meet you to know that I (loved) you, or whatever our word should be.
-And through all your support and encouragement, undeniable is the fact that I felt it from you mate.
+Wherever you are now mate, know that your impact on me was such that I didn’t need to meet you to know that I (loved) you, or whatever our word should be, and through all your support and encouragement, undeniable is the fact that I felt it from you mate.

 Until lastly we meet, let the light swirl around you.